-The Diploma of Accounting prepares you for a professional Accounting role in the financial services industry, and includes units that meet the Tax Practitioners Board requirements for Australian taxation law and commercial law.
+The Diploma of Accounting prepares you for a professional Accounting role in the financial services industry.

 You will learn how to prepare financial reports, operational budgets, financial statements, and tax documentation for individuals, as well as the expertise to provide financial, business performance, and management accounting information.
 You will also learn how to manage budgets, make forecasts, and implement and maintain internal control procedures.